rubyphan712/stock-price/README.md

 # Stock Price in VietNam
-Web scraping to get the stock price and predict stockholder earn or lost money
+Web scraping stock prices and predict stockholder earn or lost money using Python in Google Colab